 The Cassava Source-Sink (CASS) project brings together computer scientists, plant scientists and breeders, to combine progress in each field with the common goal to improve plant productivity and to secure future food supply for a growing world population.
 So far, cassava has not significantly benefited from major advances in modern plant biochemistry and physiology.
 A better understanding of cassava physiology and biochemistry, however, will be essential to achieve sustainable increases in cassava yield and will be critical for ensuring sufficient food supply in Sub-Saharan Africa (SSA).

-The consists of eleven research groups from Nigeria, Taiwan, USA, UK, Switzerland and Germany.
+The CASS Team consists of eleven research groups from Nigeria, Taiwan, USA, UK, Switzerland and Germany.
 The project is coordinated from the division of biochemistry of the Friedrich Alexander University (FAU) Erlangen, Germany.
 Jointly we want to contribution towards improving African food security.